KnowThePepper

 Flavor notes: mild and grassy.

-Medusa Pepper Nutrition Facts & Health Benefits
+Medusa Pepper Nutrition Facts & Serving Context

 Medusa peppers share the nutritional profile of other mild C. annuum varieties.
 Fresh fruits deliver meaningful vitamin C - sweet pepper varieties in this heat range typically provide 80–150% of the daily recommended intake per 100g serving.